IHTFY/-DEFUNCT-frankiemercado.github.io/_posts/blog/2015-07-26-driverless.markdown

         * no stopping at intersections
         * just program in GPS and car follows
 * accessibility
-    * physically or developmentally disabled, children can be mobile
+    * physically or developmentally disabled and children can be mobile
 * safety
     * faster reactions
     * possibility for communication with other autonomous vehicles